-[PATH 630b/ENAS 535b, Biomaterial-Tissue Interactions The course addresses the interactions between tissues and biomaterials, with an emphasis on the importance of molecular- and cellular-level events in dictating the performance and longevity of clinically relevant devices.
-In addition, specific areas such as biomaterials for tissue engineering and the importance of stem/progenitor cells, and biomaterial-mediated gene and drug delivery are addressed.]
+PATH 630b/ENAS 535b, Biomaterial-Tissue Interactions Study of the interactions between tissues and biomaterials, with an emphasis on the importance of molecular-and cellular-level events in dictating the performance and longevity of clinically relevant devices.
+Attention to specific areas such as biomaterials for tissue engineering and the importance of stem/progenitor cells, as well as biomaterial-mediated gene and drug delivery.
+T. Kyriakides